 Mike Levine Lakelands Trail State Park, Rail trail and state park in Livingston County, Michigan.

-The trail follows the former Michigan Air Line Railroad corridor established in 1884, which stopped operations in the 1970s.
-The abandoned rail line was later converted into a public recreational path.
+The trail follows the corridor of the Michigan Air Line Railroad, which opened in 1884 and stopped running in the 1970s.
+After the line closed, the route was gradually converted into a public recreational path.

 The trail connects multiple communities and serves as a gathering place where locals enjoy outdoor activities throughout the year.
 The surrounding lakes and open spaces hold meaning for nearby residents who use them regularly.